-Andrew Geisler is the visiting legal fellow at The Buckeye Institute’s Legal Center.
-In this capacity, Geisler works on criminal justice and other legal policies that promote fairness and focus on how to make Ohio’s communities safer, reduce spending, and help people become contributing members of society.
+Andrew J. Geisler is the legal fellow at The Buckeye Institute’s Legal Center.
+In this capacity, Geisler works on criminal justice and other legal policies that promote fairness and focus on how to make Ohio’s communities safer, reduce government spending, and help people become contributing members of society.
 Geisler also supports Buckeye’s public interest litigation efforts that protect people’s rights and promote good public policy through the courts.

 In addition to his work at Buckeye, Geisler is an adjunct professor at Otterbein University where he teaches constitutional law and other legal studies courses.
 Prior to joining The Buckeye Institute, Geisler earned his law degree from the Case Western Reserve University School of Law, as well as his master’s degree in political science and his undergraduate degree in political science and journalism from Miami University.
-During his graduate studies, Geisler focused on the intersection of political theory and public policy, culminating in his final project, Why the Family Assistance Plan Failed: Daniel Patrick Moynihan and the Problem of Social Policy.

 Outside of work, Geisler enjoys reading, following Cleveland sports, and playing golf.